Speedcubing-Canada/docs-speedcubing-canada/public/src/reimbursement-policy.md

 ### Prizes

-- Reimbursement requests are allowed to be made for prizes awarded to winners to other individuals at a Speedcubing Canada Supported Event.
+- Reimbursement requests are allowed to be made for prizes awarded to winners to other individuals at Speedcubing Canada Supported Events.
 - Expenses covered by this policy include:
   - Medals
   - Plaques